Tuesday, November 28, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Note the recover key on the underside of most Linksys Smart Wi-Fi routers (or Velop hardware).
 You can use it to access the web user interface.

-1. Navigate a web browser to the router's default IP address -- which is 192.168.0.1.
-It's part of setting up any standard router.
+3. Navigate the computer’s web browser to the router’s default IP address—which is 192.168.0.1—similar to setting up any standard router.

-2. On the screen that suggests the mobile app, click on the picture of the app itself -- the image does not appear to be clickable.
+4. At the screen that suggests you download the mobile app, click (or tap) on the app’s picture—the image does not appear to be clickable.
+You’ll be taken to the usual login screen.

 Linksys Smart Wi-Fi: The app coercion (left) and the working full web user interface.
-Note the image you should click on (left) to bypass the app.
+Note the image you should click or tap on (left) to bypass the suggested app requirement.

-Once you've logged in via the web user interface, you'll note, among other things, that there's no way to add a child node to form a mesh.
+Once you’ve logged in via the web user interface, you’ll note, among other things, that you cannot add a child node to form a mesh.
 To enable this function and many other settings, you need to use the interface in the Consumer Advocate (CA) mode.

-The Linksys Smart-WiFi web user interface in non-CA (left) and CA modes.
+The Linksys Smart-WiFi web user interface in standard and CA mode (left).
 The latter offers many more settings and functions.
 Note the CA link that you should click on to activate the CA mode.

-It's simple: Look for the CA link at the lower right corner of the web page and click on it.
-The interface will refresh, and now the advanced settings and functions are back.
-The CA mode must be manually enabled each time you log into the interface.
+It’s simple: Look for the CA link at the lower right corner of the web page and click on it.
+The interface will refresh, and the advanced settings and functions will be back.
+You must manually enable the CA mode each time you log into the interface.

 With that, let's move to what you can expect from any Linksys Smart Wi-Fi hardware, including standalone routers and Velop mesh sets.
 They are all part of the company's Velop mesh approach.